planttheidea/react-jile/README.md

 #### How it works

-Most of the magic is handled internally by [`jile`](https://github.com/planttheidea/jile), which will automatically parse, prefix, and inject the styles object you pass into the document head, allowing full CSS capabilities written in pure JS.
-This component merely provides a convenient decorator to use on React components, and also manages the style tag for you (no duplicate injections, auto addition / removal from DOM when all instances of the component are mounted / unmounted, etc.).
-In a majority of cases all you will need are the `selectors`, which are the scoped selectors created by the `jile` process, which are available on props.
-Additionally available on props is the full `jile` instance, which will likely not be used but in case you want it ... there ya go.
+Most of the magic is handled internally by [`jile`](https://github.com/planttheidea/jile), which will automatically parse, prefix, and inject the styles object you pass into the document head, allowing the full power of CSS written in pure JS. `react-jile` merely provides a convenient decorator to use on React components, and also manages the style tag for you (no duplicate injections, auto addition / removal from DOM when all instances of the component are mounted / unmounted, etc.).
+In a majority of cases all you will need are the `selectors`, which are the scoped selectors created by the `jile` process, and are available on props.
+Also available on props is the full `jile` instance, which will likely not be used but there in case you want to get crazy with your application of `jile`.

 #### Advanced usage